john-cd/rust_howto/bk/later/categories/science_robotics/robot_operating_systems.md

 Here are some key aspects of Robot Operating Systems:

-- Core Functionality
+- Core Functionality:

 Message Passing: ROS facilitates communication between various components (nodes) of a robot system using a publish-subscribe messaging paradigm.
 For example, a sensor might publish data that a motion planner subscribes to.

 Hardware Abstraction: It enables developers to write code that works across different hardware platforms, like [sensors][p~sensors], cameras, and motors.

-- Modular Design
+- Modular Design:

 ROS systems are composed of small, independent units called nodes, each performing a specific task.
 For instance, one node could be responsible for navigation, another for path planning, and another for sensor integration.
 This modularity promotes flexibility and scalability.

-- Development Tools
+- Development Tools:

 Tools like [`rviz`][c~rviz~crates.io]↗{{hi:rviz}} (for [visualization][p~visualization]) and `Gazebo`{{hi:Gazebo}} (for simulation) help developers test and debug their robotic systems without needing the actual hardware.

-- Supported Platforms
+- Supported Platforms:

 ROS supports various programming languages, such as Python, C++, and now Rust.
 Developers can choose the language that best fits their project.

-- Versioning
+- Versioning:

 ROS 1 was the original system, widely used in academia and industry.
 However, it had some limitations with real-time performance.ROS 2 is the newer version designed to address these limitations.
 It emphasizes performance, security, and support for multi-robot systems.

-- Rust in ROS
+- Rust in ROS:

 While ROS traditionally favored [Python][p~python] and C++, Rust is gradually gaining traction due to its strong memory safety, [concurrency][p~concurrency] features, and [performance][p~performance] benefits.
 Libraries like [`rosrust`]( ){{hi: }} and `r2r` bring ROS functionality to Rust, enabling developers to create safe and efficient robotics applications.